khalil36/my-scenarios/Data-Structures/steps/2/step2.md

+## Example of Tuple
 The Notebook opens in a new browser window.
 You can create a new notebook or open a local one.
 Check out the local folder `work` for notebooks.
-Open and run `strings.ipynb` in the `work` folder.
+Open and run `tuple.ipynb` in the `work` folder.

-You can also open the Jupyter Notebook at https://[[HOST_SUBDOMAIN]]-8888-[[KATACODA_HOST]].environments.katacoda.com/notebooks/work/convert_string_to_float.ipynb
+You can also open the Jupyter Notebook at https://[[HOST_SUBDOMAIN]]-8888-[[KATACODA_HOST]].environments.katacoda.com/notebooks/work/tuple.ipynb

 **Note:**
 There are placeholder(s) to write python code.
 If you need any help, you can checkout solution tab.